ObsidianSQY/DatARC-Database/README.md

 3. After completion, type in command "pip install auto-py-to-exe" and press enter
 4. After completion, type in command "auto-py-to-exe" and press enter, this will open program generater
 5. Select the created .py file (Easy to build version is the UI_datarc.py)
+6. You may add icon file .icon to assign an icon
 6. Set "Onefile" option to "One File"
 7. Set "Console Window" option to "Window Based"
 8. You may choose the output directory by using "Setting"